Have fun, get active and explore Tasmania’s trails and paths on one of our free social rides

 Led by a team of supportive and experienced volunteer ride leaders, you can explore local paths, learn new shortcuts and skills, connect with fellow bike riders and most importantly have fun, on one of our free social rides.

-Covering a range of interests, locations and abilities, all social rides are non-competitive and tailored to suit a small group of riders.
+We cover a range of interests, locations and abilities.
+All social rides are non-competitive and tailored to suit a small group of riders.

 All you need to bring is your bike, helmet, lights, a water bottle and a small tool kit.

-RSVP to one of the rides listed here and you’re good to go!
+RSVP to one of the rides and you’re good to go!

 How does it work?